jordancaraballo/nga-deep-learning/README.md

 details on parameters required for training.
 The main script will: read the data files, map them into TensorFlow datasets, initialize the UNet model, and proceed with training.
 A model (.h5 file) will be saved for each epoch that improved model performance.

+You might notice that the first epoch of the model takes a long time to train.
+This is expected since the model is being optimized during the first epoch.
+Distributed training across multiple GPUs is enabled, together with mixed precission for additional performance enhancements.
+Upcoming modifications will include A100 performance enhancements and Horovod for multi-node training.

 ```bash
 python train.py